victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

         return super.createScreenletView(context, attributes);
     }

+Note that calling `BaseListScreenlet`'s `createScreenletView` method also gets you other default attributes for controlling pagination (`firstPageSize` and `pageSize`), loading the Screenlet automatically (`autoLoad`), and more.

-Lastly, you must add the `createInteractor` and `loadRows` methods.
-These methods create an Interactor instance and load the list rows, respectively.
-The `loadRows` method in `BookmarkListScreenlet` also retrieves a listener instance so it can call the listener's `interactorCalled` method:
+Lastly, you must add the `createInteractor` and `loadRows` methods to your Screenlet class.
+The former creates an Interactor instance.
+The latter initiates the server call by calling the Interactor's `loadRows` method.
+In your Screenlet class's `loadRows` method, you should also add any other functionality your Screenlet needs when it initiates the server call.
+For example, the `loadRows` method in `BookmarkListScreenlet` also retrieves a listener instance so it can call the listener's `interactorCalled()` method:

     @Override
     protected void loadRows(BookmarkListInteractorImpl interactor, int startRow,